Textualize/textual/docs/guide/events.md

 ## Preventing messages

-You can *temporarily* prevent a Widget or App from posting messages or events of a particular type by calling [prevent][textual.message_pump.MessagePump.prevent], which returns a context manager.
+You can *temporarily* disable posting of messages of a particular type by calling [prevent][textual.message_pump.MessagePump.prevent], which returns a context manager (used with Python's `with` keyword).
 This is typically used when updating data in a child widget and you don't want to receive notifications that something has changed.

-The following example will play the terminal bell as you type, by handling the [Input.Changed][textual.widgets.Input.Changed] event.
-There's also a button to clear the input by setting `input.value` to empty string.
-We don't want to play the bell when the button is clicked so we wrap setting the attribute with a call to [prevent][textual.message_pump.MessagePump.prevent].
+The following example will play the terminal bell as you type.
+It does this by handling [Input.Changed][textual.widgets.Input.Changed] and calling [bell()][textual.app.App.bell].
+There is a Clear button which sets the input's value to an empty string.
+This would normally also result in a `Input.Changed` event being sent (and the bell playing).
+Since don't want the button to make a sound, the assignment to `value` is wrapped in with a [prevent][textual.message_pump.MessagePump.prevent] context manager.

 !!! tip